emir-sadettin/Wave/README.md

 ## Notes

 I made this loader for one main reason.
-In my experience, certain `.wav` files do not follow the **Canonical** format provided below:
+In my experience, certain `.wav` files do not follow the **Canonical** format provided below which most (if not all) `.wav` readers tend to reference:

 ![alt text](https://e2e.ti.com/cfs-file/__key/communityserver-blogs-components-weblogfiles/00-00-00-07-62/Canonical-WAVE-file-format.jpg)